nikolamanojlovic/smartcinema.v1/README.md

 # SmartCinema #

-Small application for buying tickets made for student project using React and Spring Boot.
+Small application for buying tickets made for student project using React with Redux and Spring Boot.

 ### Architecture  ###